JonathanAldrich/jonathanaldrich.github.io/_posts/2017-12-28-how-do-professors-spend-their-time-a-personal-perspective.md

 hard to be sure) but I think I'm having at least as much impact as I did then, mostly because I'm working smarter.

 Overall, although it's not perfect, I'm reasonably happy with the way I'm spending my time, which is actually a bit better than it was the year before (I can dig up those numbers if anyone's interested).
-What I'd really like to do is divide a nominal 40-hour workweek into about 35% research/advising, 25% teaching, 20% service, 10% professional growth, and 10% funding--then spend a few additional hours each week on "extra" personally rewarding projects (generally in the "Professional" and "Wyvern" categories above).
+What I'd really like to do is divide a nominal 40-hour workweek into about 35% research/advising, 25% teaching, 20% service, 10% professional growth, and 10% funding--then in weeks where it's convenient, spend a few additional hours each week on "extra" personally rewarding projects (generally in the "Professional" and "Wyvern" categories above).
 I'd also like to pack the hours I do spend more efficiently, to enable me to spend more time with my family.
+Of course it's hard to truly optimize given all the constraints in a busy career.
 We'll see how the coming year goes! :)

 Getting back to the original issue raised by our graduate student...careers take lots of different forms, and your mileage may vary, but I think academia has a lot going for it if you manage things the right